The Three Stooges: The Three Stooges Collection

 On October 30, 2007, Sony Pictures Home Entertainment released a two-disc DVD set titled The Three Stooges Collection, Volume One: 1934–1936.
-The set contains shorts from the first three years the Stooges worked at Columbia Pictures, marking the first time ever that all 19 shorts were released in their original theatrical order to DVD.
+The set contains shorts from the first three years the Stooges worked at Columbia Pictures, marking the first time that all 19 shorts were released in their original theatrical order to DVD.
 Additionally, every short was remastered in high definition, a first for the Stooge films.
 Previous DVD releases were based on themes (wartime, history, work, etc.), and sold poorly.

 The chronological series proved successful, and Sony wasted little time preparing the next set for release.
 Volume Two: 1937–1939 was released on May 27, 2008, followed by Volume Three: 1940–1942 three months later on August 26, 2008.
 Demand exceeded supply, proving to Sony that they had a hit on their hands.
 In response, Volume Four: 1943–1945 was released on October 7, 2008, a mere two months after its predecessor.
-The global economic crisis slowed down the release schedule after Volume Four, and Volume Five: 1946–1948 was belatedly released on March 17, 2009.
+Volume Four, and Volume Five: 1946–1948 was belatedly released on March 17, 2009 after delays during the Great Recession.
 Volume Five is the first in the series to feature Shemp Howard with the Stooges and the final volume to feature Curly Howard.
 Volume Six: 1949–1951 was released June 16, 2009, and Volume Seven: 1952–1954 was released on November 10, 2009.
 Volume Seven included 3-D glasses for the two shorts: Spooks! and Pardon My Backfire.
-As of 2013, the 3-D versions of the two shorts in this volume have been removed.
+As of 2013, the three-dimensional versions of the two shorts in this volume have been removed.
 Volume Eight: 1955–1959 was released on June 1, 2010.
 This was the final volume of the Stooges collection, bringing the series to a close.
 Volume Eight comprised three discs, and was the only volume to feature Joe Besser and the final volume to feature Shemp Howard.
-With the release of the eighth volume, for the first time in history all 190 Three Stooges short subjects had become available to the public, uncut and unedited.
+With the release of the eighth volume, for the first time in history, all 190 Three Stooges short subjects had become available to the public, uncut and unedited.